---- News, Views & Information

 On the 24th November 1933 Amersham and District was bought by the LPTB although the company name was still to be seen on their garage in 1934.
 At the date of take over A&D had 48 vehicles and its well planned services lasted until 1936 before being altered significantly.

 LPTB opened a new garage in Amersham in 1934 which was adjacent to the former A&D garage.
-The LPTB introduced codes for each garage and Amersham was designated MA (AM having already been allocated to Plumstead (the reason why Plumstead has code AM is described here ) and High Wycombe was allocated HE.
-The garage was demolished in 1989 to make way for Tesco.
+The LPTB introduced codes for each garage and Amersham was designated MA (AM having already been allocated to Plumstead (the reason why Plumstead has code AM is described here )) and High Wycombe was allocated HE.
+The garage was closed in April 1992 and then demolished for a Tesco petrol station.